- Virtual Environments

 Virtual Environments for multiple Pythons

-To setup virtual environments with Python is actually very simple (see next section), but not compatible when using an external build tool such as
+To setup virtual environments with Python is actually very simple (as we saw in the earlier part of this post), but not compatible when using an external build tool such as

 pyenv because of where